architjoshi-db/arcion-docs/content/docs/security/secrets-management/aws-secrets-manager.md

 ---
 pageTitle: AWS Secrets Manager
 title: AWS Secrets Manager
-description: "Learn how Arcion can retrieve secrets from AWS Secrets Manager using some simple configuration parameters."
+description: "Learn how Arcion can retrieve secrets from AWS Secrets Manager."
 ---

 # Use AWS Secrets Manager with Arcion